 - Iceberg Lake—trailhead out of the Many Glacier area on the east side; 9.7 miles roundtrip, 1,275 ft elevation gain; strenuous hike.

 - Redrock Lake—An easier option near Many Glacier; 4.2 miles roundtrip, just 285 ft elevation gain; easy hike.
-Redrock Falls are also on this trail.
+Redrock Falls is also on this trail.

 - Hidden Lake—trailhead at Logan Pass, at the Continental Divide along Going-to-the-Sun Road; 5.4 miles roundtrip with 1,325 ft elevation gain; moderate hike.

-- Upper Two Medicine Lake—take the shuttle boat to the west end of Two Medicine Lake, and it’s a 4.8 mile round trip hike to Upper Two Medicine; 350 ft elevation gain; moderate hike (without the shuttle, add another 4-6 miles).
-There are four backcountry campsites there if you'd like to make it an overnight.
+- Upper Two Medicine Lake—take the shuttle boat to the west end of Two Medicine Lake and it’s a 4.8-mile round trip hike to Upper Two Medicine; 350 ft elevation gain; moderate hike (without the shuttle, add another 4-6 miles).
+There are four backcountry campsites there if you'd like to make it an overnight trek.

-Remember—Glacier is grizzly bear territory.
+If you plan to camp, you'll need a free backcountry permit.
+And remember, Glacier is grizzly bear and black bear territory.
 When hiking into these backcountry lakes, have bear spray along and keep it handy!

 What kayak paddle questions do you have?
 Get a hold of our Wisconsin-based Customer Service team today for help: 715-755-3405 • [email protected]